brotchie/Parcoa/README.md

 6. Add `-ObjC` to `Other Linker Flags` on your target's `Build Settings` tab.

 ### Git Submodule
-From the root of your project clone the `Parcoa` repostiory into a git submodule
+From the root of your project clone the `Parcoa` repository into a git submodule

     mkdir -p Submodules
     git submodule add https://github.com/brotchie/Parcoa.git Submodules/Parcoa